aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You can always find happiness at work on Friday.
+> 🥠 Never forget a friend.
+Especially if he owes you.

-Last update: Sat Oct  4 05:08:09 2025
+Last update: Sun Oct  5 05:08:48 2025

 ### Let's play! 🎮